Karen vs. lung cancer: Karen wins

 “I would get serious bronchitis two to three times a year,” says Karen.
 “Each time, the coughing and congestion would last up to a month.
 It was just my normal.”

 Her pulmonologist, William Klein, M.D., was concerned about Karen’s increased risk for lung cancer.
-He referred her to the Lung Cancer Screening Program at Orange Coast Memorial.
+He referred her to the Lung Cancer Screening Program at Orange Coast Medical Center.
 The program is designed to detect lung cancer in its earliest, most treatable stage.